stuartshay/terraform-azure-modules/modules/app-service-plan-function/examples/complete/README.md

 # Complete App Service Function Example

-This example demonstrates all available configuration options for the `app-service-function` module, showcasing advanced features and production-ready configurations.
+This example demonstrates all available configuration options for the `app-service-plan-function` module, showcasing advanced features and production-ready configurations.
 The Function App itself is intentionally NOT created here and should be deployed separately using the plan produced by this example.

 ## What This Example Creates